LeeDoYup/DBMS_Tuning/README.md

 However, at the time I launch this project, open code was not reliable and available.
 Thus, I implemented the DBMS tuning model.

+(In Korean)
+The .pdf file has detail explanation of this project.
+Thank you